01 of 04

 Easy Magic Tricks for Kids, Magnetic Pencil - Introduction

 Here's a great enhancement on a well known, easy magic trick.
-If you already know how to perform the "Magnetic Pencil" (click here to learn the trick), you'll discover that this is a powerful follow up.
+If you already know how to perform the "Magnetic Pencil", you'll discover that this is a powerful follow up.
 After showing that a pencil sticks to your hand as you grasp your wrist, you suddenly let go of your "grabbing" hand and the pencil mysteriously stays in place.

 To learn more levitation magic tricks, click here.
 And if you want to learn a way to defy gravity with cards, check out another related easy magic trick called The Floating or Levitating Playing Card, which you can learn here.